AlexMercedCoder/DailyCodePractice/readme.md

 Created a Stack Data Structure in Javascript and Typescript

-Add HelloWorld scripts in Go, Ruby, Swift files so they'd show up on git
+Add HelloWorld scripts in Go, OCAML, PHP, ReasonML Ruby, Swift files so they'd show up on git

 Create LinkedList Data Structure in Javascript and Typescript

+Practiced scopes, variants, switches in ReasonML